A topic from the subject of Electrolysis in Chemistry.

 Basic Concepts of Electrolysis

-Electrolysis occurs when an electric current is passed through a solution of a compound that contains ions.
-These ions are atoms or molecules that have lost or gained electrons, and they are attracted to the oppositely charged electrodes.
+Electrolysis occurs when an electric current is passed through a solution (or molten compound) containing ions.
+These ions are atoms or molecules that have lost or gained electrons, and are attracted to the oppositely charged electrodes.
 The positively charged electrode is called the anode, and the negatively charged electrode is called the cathode.

-As the electric current passes through the solution, the ions migrate to the electrodes.
-At the anode, the ions lose electrons and become neutral atoms or molecules.
-At the cathode, the ions gain electrons and become neutral atoms or molecules.
+At the anode, anions (negatively charged ions) lose electrons (oxidation) and become neutral atoms or molecules.
+At the cathode, cations (positively charged ions) gain electrons (reduction) and become neutral atoms or molecules.

 Equipment and Techniques for Electrolysis